apduvuri/Migrate-to-AzureDBPostgreSQL/migration-service-Azure-DB-PostgreSQL/Online-Migrations/AWS-RDS-to-Flexible-online-migration-using-portal.md

 ---
-title: "Tutorial: Online Migration of Iaas/On-Premises PostgreSQL to Azure Database for PostgreSQL - Flexible Server using the Azure Portal"
+title: "Tutorial: Online Migration of AWS RDS for PostgreSQL to Azure Database for PostgreSQL - Flexible Server using the Azure Portal"
 titleSuffix: "Online Migration : Azure Database for PostgreSQL Flexible Server"
-description: "Learn about Online migration of your On-Premises/IaaS PostgreSQL databases to Azure Database for PostgreSQL - Flexible Server by using the Azure Portal."
+description: "Learn about online migration of your AWS RDS for PostgreSQL instances to Azure Database for PostgreSQL - Flexible Server by using the Azure Portal."
 author: apduvuri
 ms.author: apduvuri
 ms.service: postgresql
 ms.topic: tutorial
-ms.date: 05/09/2023
+ms.date: 05/04/2024
 ms.custom: seo-lt-2023
 ---
-# Tutorial: Online migration of On-Premises/IaaS to Azure Database for PostgreSQL - Flexible server using the Azure Portal
+# Tutorial: Online migration of AWS RDS for PostgreSQL to Azure Database for PostgreSQL - Flexible server using the Azure Portal

 ## Overview

-You can migrate the PostgreSQL instance from IaaS/On-Premises to Azure Database for PostgreSQL – Flexible Server using the Azure Portal.
-This document provides the detailed steps to migrate your PostgreSQL instances located in on-premises/Azure VM/IaaS based solutions to Azure Database for PostgreSQL – Flexible Server using Portal.
+You can migrate the PostgreSQL instance from AWS RDS to Azure Database for PostgreSQL – Flexible Server using the Azure Portal.
+This document provides the detailed steps to migrate your PostgreSQL instances located in AWS RDS to Azure Database for PostgreSQL – Flexible Server using Portal.
 The migration service leverages [pgcopydb](https://github.com/dimitri/pgcopydb) that provides a fast and efficient way of copying databases from one server to another.

 > [!NOTE]